Are you ready to discover your college program?

 Are online courses harder than in-person courses?

 No. In fact, they cover the same material as in-person classes.
 But if you have trouble focusing or staying self-motivated, you may find it harder to attend college online.
 Many online schools offer resources to help you transition to an online learning format.

 Yes.
 Online degrees earned at an accredited online college meet the same academic standards as on-campus programs.
 They also meet the same licensure requirements unless otherwise stated.

 Yes.
 Many online schools have classes all year, including summer terms.
 Most online colleges offer multiple start dates.

 Yes.
-Credits earned from a regionally accredited institution usually transfer to online colleges.
+Credits earned from a regionally accredited institution typically transfer to online colleges.
+However, you can call the school for clarification if you're unsure.
 Some online colleges also offer credit for work experience or military training.

 Highly informative resources to keep your education journey on track.